NJ Foreclosure Rates Increasing: Veitengruber Law is Here to Help

 Chapter 7 bankruptcy can delay foreclosure, but your options for protecting your home may be limited depending on your situation.
 Filing for Chapter 7, otherwise known as liquidation bankruptcy, means your assets can be liquidated to pay back your creditors.
 If you have little equity in your home, or you can fully protect your equity with the above-mentioned bankruptcy exemptions, there is a good chance you will not lose your home as long as you are current on your mortgage.

-Veitengruber Law is an experienced bankruptcy and foreclosure attorney in New Jersey.
+Veitengruber Law is an experienced bankruptcy and foreclosure attorney and law firm in New Jersey.
 We offer knowledgeable, compassionate legal advice and defense for NJ homeowners facing difficult times.